 Every Enercon Induction Sealer incorporates a circuit which detects if the sealing head is properly energized.
-LSI is indicated on the operator interface and can trigger an optional stack light.
-Packagers may use an Enercon-supplied cable to connect the indicator circuit with any device capable of utilizing a dry relay contact.
+With the appropriate cables from Enercon, you can connect the indicator circuit with any device capable of utilizing a dry relay contact.
 Typical connections include third-party stack lights, alarms, buzzers, conveyor drives, infeed gates & PLC devices.
 This solution provides additional electronic safeguards against conveying products under an induction sealer while it is not in operation.
 It requires a moderate monetary and time investment, as well as operator training.

 Advanced Packaging Lines with Cap Inspection

-More packagers are incorporating Enercon’s integrated cap inspection systems which offer an auto start feature.
-The auto start feature works in conjunction with the Enercon’s bottle presence sensors.
+More packagers are incorporating Enercon’s standard and deluxe cap inspection systems which offer an auto start feature.
+The auto start feature works in conjunction with Enercon’s bottle presence sensors.
 The sealer energizes the sealing head whenever bottles are present.
-Packagers should be aware that the Auto Start feature needs to be activated after each fault and each time after the system is shut down.
+Packagers should be aware that older Super Seal™ models with the Auto Start feature need to be activated after each fault and each time after the system is shut down.
+For all Super Seal™ Touch and Super Seal™ Max systems this is not required.
 This solution requires investing in the Enercon cap inspection option and ensuring operators are properly trained.